Buffalo River (Eastern Cape): Course

 Two major tributaries from the west that join the middle section of the Buffalo River are the Mgqakwebe River just upstream of King William's Town and the Ngqokweni River at Zwelitsha.
 The other important tributary is the Yellowwoods River, which flows from the north directly into Laing Dam.
 When full, Laing Dam covers 203 hectares and contains 20 million cubic metres of water.
 From Laing Dam, the Buffalo River flows eastwards for 40 kilometres to Bridle Drift Dam, the largest impoundment on the river, with a full supply volume of 101 million cubic metres.
-Small streams on the northern bank bring runoff directly into Bridle Drift Dam from Mdantsane, the second largest township in South Africa.
+Small streams on the northern bank bring runoff directly into Bridle Drift Dam from Mdantsane, the second largest township in Eastern Cape province.

 From Bridle Drift Dam, the Buffalo River flows through low altitude coastal forest for twenty kilometres and forms the northern border of the Umtiza Nature Reserve, before entering the Indian Ocean through the estuary harbour of East London.